-Yr Ysgwrn is a traditional Welsh stone farmhouse, set in the hills above Trawsfynydd in Snowdonia National Park.
+Yr Ysgwrn is a traditional Welsh stone farmhouse, set in the hills above Trawsfynydd in Eryri National Park.

 It is best-known as the home of Hedd Wyn, or Ellis Humphrey Evans, the famous Welsh-language poet who was tragically killed in the First World War.